ProvableHQ/welcome/documentation/aleo/concepts/00_accounts.md

 address enables users to interact with one another, sending and receiving records that encode values and application data.

 To protect user *assets* and *record data*, one should **never disclose their account private key** to any third parties.
-For real-world applications on Aleo, users should derive an [account prover key](#prover-key) from their account private key to allow third parties to *trustlessly* run applications and generate transactions on a user's behalf.
+For real-world applications on Aleo, users should derive an [account proving key](#account-proving-key) from their account private key to allow third parties to *trustlessly* run applications and generate transactions on a user's behalf.

-## Account Private Keys
+## Account Private Key

-Every Aleo account private key is constructed from a randomly-sampled **account seed**.
+An account private key is constructed from a randomly-sampled **account seed**.
 This account seed is used to generate:
 - a **secret key** for the account signature scheme,
 - a **pseudorandom function seed** for transaction serial numbers, and
 - a **commitment randomness** for the account commitment scheme.